Active Classification of Moving Targets with Learned Control Policies: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a framework for active classification of multiple dynamic targets when the information is extracted using a ``black-box'' classifier.
 The proposed framework learns a policy that outputs viewpoints through Deep Reinforcement Learning using an attention-based, permutation invariant architecture.
 Then, a low-level MPC controller moves the drone to the viewpoints taking care of the complex dynamics at high-frequency.
 Sensor fusion of the black-box sensor is done through conflation.
-The results have shown that our policy outperforms multiple baselines, is able to generalize to scenarios not seen during training, and scales to environments with more than double the amount of targets experienced during training.
-However, there is a limit to the number of targets one robot can classify under given time constraints.
+The results have shown that our policy outperforms multiple baselines, \rebuttalsub{is able to generalize to scenarios not seen during training, and scales to environments with more than double the amount of targets experienced during training.}{both in terms of generalization to target dynamics not seen during training and scalability to environments with more than double the amount of targets experienced during training.} However, there is a limit to the number of targets one robot can classify under given time constraints.
 In the future, multiple drones could be employed for efficient dynamic active classification.